Top 10 Albums of 2022

 9. El Knight – In Light of my Contempt

-El’s debut album has a real feeling of ease to it.
+El’s second album has a real feeling of ease to it.
 It’s full of confident and laid back songs with hooky melodies that keep me coming back to it.
 The album’s opener, King, feels like a reimagining of Mazzy Star’s Into Dust, but with more immediate and electronic production.
 My favourite on the album has to be You Wanna Love? with its driving drums, trip-hop bass line and spacey piano textures, it definitely recall bands like Massive Attack and Portishead.
 Elsewhere there are breakbeats and smooth basslines which are groovy and propulsive.
 Little cracks in El’s voice amplify the lyrics’ emotion to great effect, and give their voice a distinct character.
 Throughout the album, there are programmed horn sections, a sitar, congas and more orchestration that gives it well rounded and fleshed-out feel.
 WFTP was lucky enough to have El perform at our second Attic Sessions: LIVE event last year, and their set perfectly suited the intimacy of our venue.
 The album is fantastic, and is a great soundtrack to walking home late at night.

 8. Soichi Terada – Asakusa Light